ibm-build-lab/NLU-demo-with-ui/README.md

 8. Add the `REACT_APP_apikey` and `REACT_APP_nlu_url`to the `deployment.
 Under the `Administrator` view, find `Workloads` -> `Deployments` and select the NLU demo deployment.
 Add the environment variables.
 The pod should restart, but if it doesn't, go ahead and delete it.
 9. From the `Developer`->`Topology` view, open the deployed application and select the host link to see the application

+NOTE: if you change the code in the `git` repo, you will restart a new `build`

 ## Usage

 Simply insert text into the text box, click "Submit" and you will see the sentiment of the text